CS1o/Stable-Diffusion-Info/README.md

 ## Support Me:<br>
-If i helped you on Discord or you find my Wiki-Guides helpfull, feel free to donate by clicking on the Mug below ☕<br>
+If i helped you on Discord or you find my Wiki-Guides helpfull, feel free to donate by clicking on the Ko-Fi Mug below ☕<br>
 <a href="https://ko-fi.com/ofcs1o" target="_blank"><br>
 <img src="https://storage.ko-fi.com/cdn/nav-logo-stroke.png" alt="Buy Me A Coffee" height="162" width="245"></a><br>
 I appreciate it!